Darguima/Trivial-Like-LI2/README.md

 * **q** - Enter Pause mode

 ###### The game controls are shown on the bottom of the screen, and shown when is possible to use them.

+## Download 📥📲

+You can download the game on [project's releases](https://github.com/Darguima/Trivial-Like-LI2/releases).

 ### The goal ⛳️